petermg/SafeTensorLibraryMaker/README.md

 # SafeTensorLibraryMaker
 It scans your safetensor folder and creates and html page with thumbnails and links to civitai of your safetensor files.
+It shows the metadata of the files under their thumbnails.
 It also allows you to black out any thumbnails you want or to restore them.

 Just clone this repo `git clone https://github.com/petermg/SafeTensorLibraryMaker`